High Roller Las Vegas

 Linq High Roller happy hour tickets

-Happy Hour tickets are also known as the High Roller all-you-can-drink tickets and get you access to the Happy Hour Cabins.
+Happy Hour tickets, also known as the High Roller all-you-can-drink tickets, give you access to the Happy Hour Cabins.

 High Roller’s Happy Hour cabins include an open bar and bartender.